-Whereas a major depressive episode is an experience that ruptures the fabric of a person’s life, taking them from being okay to a space of dark depression (see my article Am I depressed?
-What the DSMV Says), there is a much more insidious condition that literally sucks the joy out of life.
+Whereas a major depressive episode is an experience that ruptures the fabric of a person’s life, taking them from being okay to a space of dark depression, there is a much more insidious condition that literally sucks the joy out of life.
 Dysthymic Disorder (DD), a sub-category of the DSM-V’s Pervasive Depressive Disorder, is characterized by a consistent experience of life from a depressed space.
 By way of analogy, a regular person sees the world in full color and when they slump into a depression, it’s as if the world loses its color and is transformed to dull greys, blacks and whites.
 For the person suffering from DD it’s as if their world never had any color to begin with.
 While DD is less severe than a major depressive episode, it is a chronic and persistent condition that can almost be thought of as “part of the personality” of the sufferer.

 In adults the primary symptoms of DD are consistently negative feelings and mood almost every day for a period of at least 2 years.
 Someone with DD might describe themselves as having been “depressed for as long as I can remember”.
 According to the DSMV this lowered, sad mood is accompanied by at least two of the following symptoms: sleep disturbances, reduced energy or fatigue, lowered self-esteem, feelings of hopelessness, disturbances in appetite and problems with concentration.
 People with DD have a negative self-image, a negative perception of others, their life and their future prospects.
 They have an increased risk of suicide and struggle to problem-solve.